Kyaw San

-Kyaw San or Kyaw Hsan (ကျော်ဆန်း) is a Burmese politician and the current mayor of Mandalay, the second largest city in Myanmar.
-He became mayor after Ye Lwin.
-He is also the minister for Ministry of Municipal of Mandalay Region Government under Maung Ko.
-He previously served under Ye Myint as the Regional Minister of Road Transport from 2011 to 2016.
+Kyaw San or Kyaw Hsan (ကျော်ဆန်း) is a Burmese politician and the current mayor of Mandalay, the second-largest city in Myanmar.
+He also serves as the minister of the Ministry of Municipal Affairs in the Mandalay Region Government under Maung Ko.
+Previously, he served as Regional Minister of Road Transport from 2011 to 2016.

 Mayoral career

 Following the coup d'état on February 1, 2021, the State Administration Council appointed Kyaw San as mayor.
 After the formation of the caretaker government on August 1, 2021, the mayors of Yangon and Mandalay were appointed as municipal ministers in the reformation of state and region governments.